How to Create Meaningful Moments Reminiscing When a Loved One has Dementia

-Memory loss is one of the hallmark symptoms but early on it is newly learned information that is most affected.
+Memory loss is one of the hallmark symptoms but early on it is newly learned information that is most affected, this is where reminiscing comes in.
 As the illness progresses and damage to brain cells continues, it will become more difficult to access past memories.

 But until that time there is a wonderful window of opportunity for families and their loved ones to reminisce about their earlier life.